-WSL: Manchester City v Manchester United
+City beat United in Manchester derby

 Post update

-Attempt missed.
-Lauren Hemp (Manchester City Women) left footed shot from very close range is too high.
-Assisted by Jessica Park.
+Attempt saved.
+Alex Greenwood (Manchester City Women) left footed shot from outside the box is saved in the top centre of the goal.

 Post update

-Attempt missed.
-Vicky Losada (Manchester City Women) right footed shot from outside the box is too high.
+Vicky Losada (Manchester City Women) wins a free kick in the attacking half.

 Post update